ketgo/ml-projects/README.md

 # ML-projects

 Collection of machine learning projects.
-Each project is within its own folder.
+Each project is within its own sub-folder inside `Projects`.

 ## Jupter Deployment